 This recipe is part of my annual holiday cookie countdown called Sally’s Cookie Palooza.
 Every year since 2013, I work on a handful of new cookie recipes and publish the 10 best ones for readers to enjoy!
 You can browse dozens of recipes on the Sally’s Cookie Palooza page. 🙂

 Does anything really live up to the mighty snickerdoodle cookie?
 The answer is not much, but there are several variations of the cinnamon-sugar-coated treats that come close.
-And it’s so much fun to play around with different flavors, including these maple pecan snickerdoodles and white chocolate chai spice snickerdoodles.
+And it’s so much fun to play around with different flavors, including these maple pecan snickerdoodles and white chocolate chai snickerdoodles.
 Today, we’re adding peanut butter to the lineup!

 Tell Me About These Peanut Butter Snickerdoodles